 C: CAS control in 11ax has signaling for various functionalities.

-C: Do you think to use opposite value of ?
+C: Do you think to use opposite value of TXOP Sharing Termination?

 The author has some audio issues.
 The chair asks the author to do offline discussion.

 240r6 CC34 resolution for CIDs related to TDLS handling Abhishek Patil [Q&A 10’]